cloudmesh-community/book/chapters/linux/ssh2.md

   so).
 Upload your key to <https://futuresystems.org>.
 Login to india.futuresystems.org.
 Note that this could take some time as administrators need to approve you.
 Be patient.

+SSH.4

+: What is the output of a key that has a passphrase when executing the following command.
+Test it out on your key

+      $ grep ENCRYPTED ~/.ssh/id_rsa